ZuBB/portage3/issues.md

 * setup scripts
     + ~~new script for getting data/setting/check available apps/props/pathes~~
     + ~~calling scripts for all in theirs forlder~~
+    + get all expand use flags from make.conf
+    + new path of make.conf
 * Logger
     + ~~thread~~
     + ~~grouplog API~~